-Table 2 shows the significance of the differences in bulk soil C{org} and the various C{org} fractions between reference and olive orchard plots, between soil depths and due to the interaction between both factors (Table 2A), and the effects of erosion/deposition ratio (Table 2B).
-Overall, bulk soil C{org} was always significantly higher in the reference area as compared

-- 195 to the olive orchard (0.0001<p<0.0013, depending on depth) (Table 2A and Figure 2), and this was independent of the soil sampling depth.
-C{org} values on the reference site were between 2 to 5 times higher than that of the olive orchard for a given depth, with the greater differences in the top 10 cm of the soil.
-Soil depth has a significant effect on bulk C{org} and C{org} fractions, with values typically decreasing with depth in both areas.
-C{org} concentrations in the unprotected, and physically, chemically and biochemically protected fractions were significantly higher (p<0.0001) (Table 2A), in the reference site as - 200 compared to the olive orchard and across the different depths (0.0001) (Figure 3).
-C{org} values were between 2 to 6 times higher for the unprotected and chemically protected fractions, and between 2 to 3.5 times for the physically and biochemically protected fractions, with differences tending to decrease with the soil depth.
+Table 2 shows the significance of the differences in bulk soil Corg and the various Corg fractions between reference and olive orchard plots at different soil depths and due to the interaction between both factors (Table 2a).
+It also shows the effects of the erosion / deposition ratio (Table 2b).
+Overall, bulk soil Corg was always significantly higher in the reference area as compared to the olive orchard (0.0001 ,depending on depth) (Table 2a and Fig. 2), and this was independent of the soil sampling depth.
+Corg values on the reference site were between 2 to 5 times higher than those of the olive orchard for a given depth, with the greater differences in the top 10 cm of the soil.
+Soil depth has a significant effect on bulk Corg and Corg fractions, with values typically decreasing with depth in both areas.
+Corg concentrations in the unprotected and physically, chemically, and biochemically protected fractions were significantly higher (p < 0.0001) (Table 2a) in the reference site as compared to the olive orchard and across the different depths (0.0001

+(Fig. 3). $C{org}$ values were between 2 to 6 times higher for the unprotected and chemically protected fractions and between 2 to 3.5 times higher for the physically and biochemically protected fractions, with differences tending to decrease with the soil depth.
-Within the olive orchard, there were statistically significant differences between the erosion and deposition areas for bulk C{org} values (p=0.0198) (Table 2B).
-Higher C{org} values (1.1 to 0.6%) were observed in the deposition area located downslope, whereas lower values (0.85 to 0.55 %) were measured in the areas with net erosion in the upper and mid sections of the catena.
-It is worth noting that these differences between erosion and deposition areas are detected for the overall analysis using a two-way ANOVA (Table 2B), although an individual analysis at each depth (Figure 4) does not detect statistically significant differences, probably due to the moderate number of replications.
-Significant differences between the deposition and eroding area were also found for the unprotected (p=0.04) and the physically (p=0.0077) and chemically protected

-210 fractions (p=0.0299) (Table 2B).
-However, differences for the biochemically protected (Table 2B, Figure 4) were not significant.
+Within the olive orchard, there were statistically significant differences between the erosion and deposition areas for bulk $C{org}$ values (p = 0.0198) (Table 2b).
+Higher $C{org}$ values (1.1% to 0.6%) were observed in the deposition area located downslope, whereas lower values (0.85% to 0.55%)were measured in the areas with net erosion in the upper and mid sections of the catena.
+It is worth noting that these differences between erosion and deposition areas are detected for the overall analysis using a two-way ANOVA (Table 2b), although an individual analysis at each depth (Fig. 4) does not detect statistically significant differences, probably due to the moderate number of replications.
+Significant differences between the deposition and eroding area were also found for the unprotected (p = 0.04) and the physically (p = 0.0077) and chemically protected fractions (p = 0.0299) (Table 2b).
+However, differences for the biochemically protected fractions (Table 2b, Fig. 4) were not significant.

-The percentage distribution of SOC among fractions was also significantly different between both areas (reference vs. olive orchard), except for the biochemically protected fraction (p<0.0001) (Table 3A) and depths (P<0.011) (Figure 5).
-In the reference area most of the C{org} was unprotected (between 50 and 65% approximately) with no significant trend with depth

-- 215 (Table 3A, Figure 5), followed in relative importance by the chemically and physically protected fractions which contributed between 18 to 30 % and 10 to 20 % of the bulk soil C{org}, respectively.
-The biochemically protected fraction represents a very low percentage (between 4 to 6 %).
-In the olive orchard, C{org} is stored predominantly in the physically and chemically protected fractions which accounted for about 38 to 27 and 34 to 28 % respectively, followed by the pool of unprotected fraction (between 22 to 32%) (Figure 5).
-The biochemically protected fraction represents from 4 to 11 % of the organic - 220 carbon stored in the olive orchard.
-There are no clear differences in the organic carbon distribution among the different fractions between the erosion and deposition areas in the olive orchard, with the exception of the physically protected fractions at 10-20 cm depth (p=0.024) (Figure 6).
+The percentage distribution of SOC among fractions was also significantly different between both areas (reference vs. olive orchard) except for the biochemically protected fraction (p < 0.0001) (Table 3a) and depths (p < 0.011) (Fig. 5).
+In the reference area most of the $C{\text{org}}$ was unprotected (between 50 % and 65 % approximately), with no significant trend with depth (Table 3a, Fig. 5), followed in relative importance by the chemically and physically protected fractions, which contributed between 18 % and 30 % as well as 10 % and 20 % of the bulk soil Corg, respectively.
+The biochemically protected fraction represents a very low percentage (between 4 % and 6%).
+In the olive orchard, Corg is stored predominantly in the physically and chemically protected fractions, which accounted for about 38 % to 27 % and 34 % to 28 %, respectively, followed by the pool of unprotected fractions (between 22 % to 32 %) (Fig. 5).
+The biochemically protected fraction represents between 4 % and 11 % of the organic carbon stored in the olive orchard.
+There are no clear differences in the organic carbon distribution among the different fractions between the erosion and deposition areas in the olive orchard, with the exception of the physically protected fractions at 10-20 cm depth (p = 0.024) (Fig. 6).

-3.2.
-Organic carbon stock
+3.2 Organic carbon stock